Analysis | John Clayton’s final 2020 NFL mock draft: Three QBs in the top six

-Those are just a few of the possible trades we could see when the first round begins Thursday at 8 p.m.
-Eastern time.
-But for our final mock draft, we won’t try to predict trades and instead simply project which players will be selected with each of the first-round picks.
+Those are just a few of the trades that could happen when the first round begins Thursday at 8 p.m.
+But for our final mock draft, we won’t try to predict trades and instead simply will project which players will be selected in the first round.

 1. Cincinnati Bengals: Joe Burrow, QB, LSU